BrSTurner/ThinkCalendar/README.md

 - Dapper to perform High Perfomance queries in the database.
 - Fluent Validation to validate command fields.
 - MediatR to implement the Mediator pattern
+- AutoMapper to map database entities to DTO/View Models

 In order to run this project it is necessary to run the Update-Database command to perform the migrations to the Local DB.